cafferychen777/cafferychen777/README.md

 - Preparing to submit another paper as sole first author to **Microbiome**.

 ## 🤝 Collaboration
-I am **very open to collaborations**, especially in the areas of microbiomics, multi-omics, single-cell, spatial transcriptomics, and microbiome data analysis.
-If you have any projects in these fields and believe we could collaborate, please don't hesitate to reach out.
-Along with being open to new opportunities, I am particularly eager to assist others with their data analysis needs in these areas.
-I am also keen to work with researchers who have utilized my pipelines, such as **ggpicrust2** or **MicrobiomeStat**, in their studies.
-If you're considering using or have already incorporated these tools into your research, I'd love to explore potential co-authorship opportunities.
-Whether it's contributing to data analysis, interpretation, or manuscript preparation, I am ready to lend my expertise to your research.
-Let’s connect and drive the field of microbiomics forward together!
+I am very **open to collaborations**, especially in the areas of multi-omics, single-cell, spatial transcriptomics, and microbiome data analysis.
+If you have any projects in these fields and think we could collaborate, please feel free to reach out!
+I am also eager to assist others with their data analysis needs in these areas.

+Additionally, I am particularly interested in collaborating with researchers who have used my tools, such as **ggpicrust2** or **MicrobiomeStat**.
+If you're considering using or have already incorporated these tools into your research, we can explore potential co-authorship opportunities.
+Whether it's data analysis, interpretation, or manuscript preparation, I'm happy to contribute my expertise.
+Let’s work together to advance these fields!

 ## 🛠 Projects